Lorentzian polynomials and the incidence geometry of tropical linear spaces: Introduction

 \begin{definition} Let $f$ and $g$ be nonzero Lorentzian polynomials of degree $d$ and $d+1$, respectively.
 Say $f$ is in \textit{Lorentzian proper position} with respect to $g$, denoted $f\ll_L g$, if $g+w_{n+1}f$ is Lorentzian. \end{definition}

-Proper position of stable polynomials has the so-called \textit{cone property} that is pivotal in the whole theory. \begin{prop} \cite[Lemma 2.6]{borcea2010multivariate} Let $f$ be stable.
+Proper position of stable polynomials has two convexity properties that are pivotal in the whole theory. \begin{prop} \cite[Lemma 2.6]{borcea2010multivariate} Let $f$ be a nonzero stable polynomial.
 Then the subsets

 are closed convex cones. \end{prop} This has a partial Lorentzian analog which has not appeared in the literature, but is known to experts. \begin{prop} Let $f$ be a nonzero Lorentzian polynomial.
-Then the subset $\big\{g \text{ Lorentzian}\mid f\ll_L g\big\}\cup \{0\}$ is a closed convex cone. \end{prop} Our first main result is an application of \Cref{prop:A} to the geometry of tropical linear spaces and their tropical linear subspaces, which we explain now.
+Then the subset $\big\{g \text{ Lorentzian}\mid f\ll_L g\big\}\cup \{0\}$ is a closed convex cone. \end{prop} Our first main result provides a framework for applying \Cref{prop:A} to the geometry of tropical linear spaces and their tropical linear subspaces, which we explain now.
 Let $\Rbar=\R\cup\{\infty\}$, $[n]=\{1,...,n\}$, and $\mathbf{1}=(1,...,1)\in \R^n$.
 Let $\PT{[n]}$ denote the $(n-1)$-dimensional \textit{tropical projective space} and $T_{[n]}$ denote the $(n-1)$-dimensional \textit{tropical projective torus}:

 A valuated matroid $\mu $ of rank $d$ on $[n]$ is a function $\nk{n}{d}\to \Rbar$ that satisfies the \textit{tropical Pl\"{u}cker relations}.
 Analogous to the Pl\"{u}cker coordinates of linear spaces in classical geometry, $\mu$ represents a tropical linear space $\Trop \mu\subset\PT{[n]}$ of dimension $d-1$.
 Let $[\mu]$ be the class of $\mu$ modulo scalar addition.
 Then the correspondence $[\mu]\leftrightarrow \Trop\mu$ is bijective between equivalence classes of valuated matroids and tropical linear spaces.
 A valuated matroid $\theta$ of rank $s$ on $[n]$ is a \textit{quotient} of $\mu$, denoted $\mu\onto\theta$, if they satisfy the \textit{tropical incidence-Pl\"{u}cker relations}, and $\Trop\theta\subset\Trop\mu$ if and only if $\mu\onto \theta$.
 A quotient is \textit{elementary} if $s=d-1$.
 Elementary quotients of $\mu$ correspond to codimension-1 tropical linear subspaces of $\Trop \mu$.
 See \Cref{subsec:prelim-tropical-linear-spaces} for a review on these notions.